Asher Wojciechowski: New York Yankees

 On January 21, 2021, Wojciechowski signed a minor league contract with the New York Yankees organization and was invited to spring training.
 Wojciechowski left a spring training outing with lat discomfort, and missed the first month of the minor league season before making his season debut with the Triple-A Scranton/Wilkes-Barre RailRiders in June.
 On July 21, the Yankees selected Wojciechowski to the majors to start against the Philadelphia Phillies.
 In his only start for the Yankees, Wojciechowski pitched 4 innings, gave up 2 runs, and struck out 4 batters.
 He was designated for assignment the following day.
 On July 24, Wojciechowski was outrighted to Triple-A Scranton, but rejected the assignment and elected free agency.

 Seattle Mariners

-On July 29, 2021 Wojciechowski signed a minor league contract with the Seattle Mariners.
+On July 29, 2021, Wojciechowski signed a minor league contract with the Seattle Mariners.
 Wojciechowski made 5 starts in 2021 for the Triple-A Tacoma Rainiers, going 0–1 with a 5.82 ERA and 27 strikeouts.

-He returned to Triple-A Tacoma for 2022.
-He made 9 appearances, going 0–4 with an 8.77 ERA and 23 strikeouts.
+Wojciechowski made 9 appearances for Tacoma in 2022, going 0–4 with an 8.77 ERA and 23 strikeouts.
 On June 5, 2022, Wojciechowski was released by the Mariners.